-- 10.1.1 Part I of the Manual presents the United Nations scheme for the classification of explosives.
-It includes a description of the procedures and test criteria considered to be the most useful for providing competent authorities with the necessary information to arrive at a proper classification of explosive substances and articles for transport.
-It should be used in conjunction with the classification flow charts in figures 10.1, 10.2, 10.3 and 10.4, the general conditions for testing in sub-section 1.5 and the appropriate test prescriptions in sections 11 to 18 of this Manual. - Goods of Class 1 are assigned to one of six divisions, depending on the type of hazard they present (see paragraph 2.1.1.4 of the Model Regulations), and to one of thirteen compatibility groups which identify the kinds of explosive substances and articles that are deemed to be compatible.
-The general scheme for classifying a substance or article which is to be considered for inclusion in Class 1 is illustrated in Figure 10.1.
+10.1.1 Part I of the Manual presents the United Nations scheme for the classification of explosives.
+It includes a description of the procedures and test criteria considered to be the most useful for providing competent authorities with the necessary information to arrive at a proper classification of explosive substances and articles-for transport.
+It should be used in conjunction with the classification flow charts in figures 10.1, 10.2, 10.3, 10.4 and 10.5, the general conditions for testing in sub-section 1.5 and the appropriate test prescriptions in sections 11 to 18 of this Manual.

+10.1.2 Goods of Class 1 Explosives, other than unstable explosives, are assigned to one of six divisions, depending on the type of hazard they present (see Chapter 2.1, paragraph 2.1.1.4 of the Model Regulations and Chapter 2.1, paragraph 2.1.2 of the GHS), and, for some regulatory purposes (e.g. transport), to one of the thirteen compatibility groups which that identify the kinds of explosives substances and articles that are deemed to be compatible.
+The general scheme for classifying a substance or article which is to be considered for inclusion in the class of explosives Class 1 is illustrated in Figure 10.1.
 The assessment is in two stages.
-In the first stage, the potential of a substance or article to explode should be ascertained and its stability and sensitivity, both chemical and physical, shown to be acceptable.
+In the first stage, the potential of a substance or article to explode should be a scertained and its stability and sensitivity, both chemically and physically, shown to be acceptableare also determined.
 In order to promote uniform assessments by competent authorities, it is recommended that, using the flow chart in Figure 10.2, data from suitable tests is analyzed systematically with respect to the appropriate test criteria.
-If the substance or article is provisionally accepted into Class 1, it is then necessary to proceed to the second stage and assign it to the correct division by use of the flow chart of Figure 10.3.
-With the exception of Compatibility Groups N and S, for which test data is necessary, assignment to a compatibility group is usually made without reference to testing.
-In the case of Compatibility Group S, the tests may be waived by the competent authority if classification by analogy is based on test results for a comparable article. - 10.1.3 The test procedures allow assessment of the hazard of explosive substances and articles so that an appropriate classification for transport can be made by the competent authority.
+If the substance or article is provisionally accepted into the class of explosives Class 1, it is then necessary to proceed to the second stage and assign it to the correct division by use of the flow chart of Figure 10.3 and 10.5.
+With the exception of Compatibility Groups N and S, for which test data is necessary, assignment to a compatibility group, when required, is usually made without reference to testing.
+In the case of Compatibility Group S, the tests may be waived by the competent authority if classification by analogy is based on test results for a comparable article.

+10.1.3 The test procedures allow assessment of the hazard of explosive substances and articles so that an appropriate classification for transport can be made assigned.
+When appropriate this is done by the competent authority.